tudvari/docker-composer/README.md

 You should use the followed rules for the json file, which is the only arguments for this package.

-- ports : This element is array, example syntax: ports :
+- ports : This element is array, example syntax:

-  [ 'PORT_NUMBER1','PORT_NUMBER2']
+  ports : [ 'PORT_NUMBER1','PORT_NUMBER2']

 - environment : This element is a subdocument, you can describe it as the followed style:

   { "ENVIRONMENT_VARIABLE1" : "VARIABLE_VALUE"}

 - extra_hosts : Same a the envorinment element:

   { "HOST_NAME1" : "IP_ADDRESS", "HOST_NAME2" : "IP_ADDRESS"}

 - image : This element is very simple:

   image : REGISTRY_HOST:REGISTRY_PORT/REGISTRY_USER/IMAGE_NAME:VERSION

+- command : Simple key value pair.

+  command : NEW_COMMAND

+- expose : Array element, example:

+  expose: [ PORT_NUMBER1, PORT_NUMBER2]

 ## Usage